zhaisf/zhaisf.github.io/_pages/about.md

 -  Our paper "Membership Inference on Text-to-Image Diffusion Models via Conditional Likelihood Discrepancy" has been accepted by **NeurIPS 2024**.
 See you in Vancouver!
 -   I will serve as an **AEC member of CCS 2024**.
 -  Our paper "Text-to-image Diffusion Models Can be Easily Backdoored through Multimodal Data Poisoning" has been accepted by **ACM MM 2023 (<font color='red'>Oral</font>)**.
--  Our paper "NCL: Textual Backdoor Defense Using Noise-augmented Contrastive Learning" has been accepted by ICASSP 2023.